Xinjian-Paul-Li/open_data/docs/assignments.md

 2. Install [Anaconda Python](https://www.anaconda.com/distribution/);
 3. Run a [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html)/[JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/starting.html) server with password and SSL for encrypted communication;
 4. Login your Jupyter Notebook/JupyterLab server through web-browser;
-5. Open a terminal in Jupyter, save a image of your server, then submit a screenshot through Canvas;
+5. Open a terminal in Jupyter, [save an image of your instance](https://chameleoncloud.readthedocs.io/en/latest/technical/images.html), then submit a screenshot through Canvas showing: 1) instance image is saved successfully, and 2) Jupyter server is started successfully;
-5. After submission, release your IP and server to other users (if you don't use).
+6. After submission, release your IP and server to other users (if you don't plan to use the instance).

 Knowledge and skills practiced:
 - Using cloud computing platform;